AldrichMascarenhas/FeedingIndiaAndroid/README.md

  * Register as Volunteer

+ Download : Check latest release!
+ Use test@test.com as Login.

 The initial Feeding India Android App was the result of a Hackathon that we won in 2015 at Techyon 2015 at Padre Conceicao College of Engineering.
 The Android App was developed by myself, whereas the Backend was developed by <a href="http://aaroncolaco.com/">Aaron Colaco</a>.
 After winning the Hackathon, we got in touch with the NGO - Feeding India, and developed the Platform for them.
 The App was succesfully launched on the Google Play Store.